polymer-dart/polymerize/README.md

       }
     }

+The Html template is just the usual `dom-module`  template **without** any JS code and with `<link>` to import other polymer dependencies (like polymer2 itself and any used component).
+The `index.html` should preload `requirejs`, `webcomponents` polyfill and `polymer.html` (see the demo).

 ## Output

 The build tool will operate in this way :

- - Every dependency of the main package will be build and will produce a separate loadable module in the output Directory
+ - Every dependency of the main package will be processed and will produce a separate loadable module in the output Directory
  - For every polymer component a new `html` file will be produced that will load the original template and will load the corresponding dart class

 Every file with ".dart" extension *inside* the `lib` folder of a dependency will be considered in the build of the corresponding module.